Montessori Education: The Nine Senses

 Tactile

-Touch is a huge part of Montessori learning.
-In the classroom, we make as many tactile options available to children as possible, and encourage them to communicate what the object feels like: soft, scratchy, smooth, bumpy and more.
+In our classrooms, we have a variety of tactile options available for children to interact with.
+We encourage them to communicate what the object feels like: soft, scratchy, smooth, bumpy, etc.

 Stereognostic